We see baptism as an important first step in a child's journey in faith and a welcome into the Christian community.

 At All Saints we offer funerals either in our church, followed by burial or cremation, or entirely at our local Crematorium in Scunthorpe (Woodlands).
 We work closely with bereaved families and always try hard to accommodate requests for music, readings, and input from family and friends.

-We all [The Revd Alice Nunn, The Revd Jane Whitehead and The Revd Pat Cooke] attach great importance on visiting families before the funeral, so we can plan a helpful and supportive service.
+We both [The Revd Alice Nunn and The Revd Pat Cooke] attach great importance on visiting families before the funeral, so we can plan a helpful and supportive service.
 We will visit at least once and are happy to arrange further visits should this be necessary.
 Visits are important because we are holding the service for a unique person, loved by God.
 There is no "one size fits all" approach.

 We are happy to discuss your requirements and any issues you may have around bereavement, and offer support.
 Some people find it helpful to visit church and light a candle, either before or after a funeral.
 This can help any close friend or relative who cannot be at the funeral itself.